ghiscoding/slickgrid-universal/README.md

 (these libs have over 80% of code in common and that is not very DRY).
 2. decouple some Services that should not be required at all time (OData, GraphQL, Export to File, Export to Excel, ...)
 3. framework agnostic, it could be implemented in many more frameworks in the future (interested in adding other frameworks? please contact me...)
-   - you can use it in plain TypeScript or JavaScript (ES6), the later is what we use in Salesforce
+   - you can use it in plain TypeScript or even JavaScript (ES6), the later is what we use in Salesforce

 ### Frameworks using this monorepo
 This is a Work in Progress, the goal is to eventually to rewrite [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) to use this monorepo which will simplify debugging/fixing common code.

-Note however that this project also has a Vanilla Implementation (not associated to any framework) and it is also used to test with the UI portion.
+Note however that this project also has a Vanilla Implementation (not associated to any framework) with [WebPack](https://webpack.js.org/) and it is also used to test with [Cypress](https://www.cypress.io/) the UI portion.
 The Vanilla bundle is also used in our SalesForce (with Lightning Web Component) hence the creation of this monorepo.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
-Slickgrid-Universal has **100%** Unit Test Coverage, we are talking about +10,000 lines of code (+2,800 unit tests) that are now fully tested with [Jest](https://jestjs.io/).
+Slickgrid-Universal has **100%** Unit Test Coverage, we are talking about +12,000 lines of code (+2,800 unit tests) that are now fully tested with [Jest](https://jestjs.io/).
 There are also +200 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities.

 ### Available Public Packages